 Support Party Member: While he has a couple of offensive powers, they are nothing spectacularly powerful and are more about setting up the enemy for subsequent attacks than doing much direct damage.
 Most of his powers involve buffing his allies and protecting those nearby him.
 Monika's notes on him even detail that she usually has him doing magical support during runs.

 The Atoner: Glory is racked with guilt over her past, and may be encouraged to try to atone for it.
-The reason for her guilt has to do with how she fell into the service of the Horned Man — the Devil — and wound up killing her mother.
+The reason for her guilt has to do with how she fell into the service of the Horned Man — the toxic totem of the Adversary— and wound up killing her mother.

 Broken Bird: She had an abusive father who kicked her out of her home when she was a teenager.
 She then wound up as a mage enforcer for a satanic cult and she killed her own mother accidentally.
 These experiences caused her to get cybered-up and has left her emotionally detached.
 You can help her get over her past eventually.